 It is important to have these forms available; however, employees may also submit their reports electronically via ESAMS, or they may report a hazard through our newly updated Safety Site: https://nps.edu/web/safety/hazard-reporting.
 This reporting my be anonymous.

 Submit a report of unsafe or unhealthful working condition.
 Submit a report of unsafe or unhealthful working condition.
 Any Navy employee (or employee representative) may submit a report of an unsafe or unhealthful working condition directly to the activity safety office.
 OPNAV 5100/11 Navy Employee Report of Unsafe or Unhealthful Working Condition may be used for this purpose.

 These are the procedures for if someone is dissatisfied with a recent installation OSH inspection and would like to appeal a finding.
 This information is also available on the “Report a Hazard” section of our new site.

 Emergencies: (831) 656-2555 (CNRSW Regional Dispatch Center) or dial 911 (cell)

 N3 Operations: Security Officer (831) 656- 2236

 Facilities Trouble Desk: 831-656-2526

 NPS Command Duty Officer (CDO): 831-901-6649, CALMED Public Health: 831-242-4826 or 831-234-9510

 Safety Coordinator Designation Letters

 Every department typically has a Safety Coordinator assigned to it in writing.
-Below is a list of all of the current designation letters.
-If you have reason to believe that one of our letters are not current, then please notify the NPS Safety Office.
+If you have reason to believe designation letters are not current, then please notify the NPS Safety Office.